ez80/84-CE-Documentation/asmbasics.rst

 This ends the program in most cases

-*In the next tutorial, we'll be learning about how information is stored on your calculator.*
+*In the next tutorial, we'll be learning about how numbers work on your calculator.*